My research aims to reduce breast- and prostate cancer mortality through the use of individualized prevention, diagnostics, and treatment.

 Other diseases and conditions

 The goal of the I-SPY COVID trial is to rapidly screen promising agents, in the setting of an adaptive platform trial, for treatment of critically ill COVID-19 patients.
 In this phase 2, open label, randomised platform design, we aim to identify agents with a signal suggesting a big impact on reducing mortality and the need for, as well as duration, of mechanical ventilation.
 There are numerous potential effective therapies that warrant testing in clinical trials.
 Although several therapies are under investigation, each trial is a one-off effort, many are not randomized, and there is no coordinated rapid cycle learning.
 An adaptive platform trial is the ideal design, as it allows the rapid screening of many agents simultaneously.
 The study design features comparison of investigational agent efficacy using a Bayesian design against current standard of care (including remdesivir+dexamethasone as backbone therapy).
-The trial started in July 2020 and is accruing patients across 22 sites in the United States.
+The trial started in July 2020 and is accruing patients across 35 sites in the United States.
+The trial rationale is described in a recent publication in Nature Medicine.

 Proximal hamstrings avulsions